 On women’s day you will text your girlfriends, more than usually already do, all day long for updates about what they are going to be your night plans.
 So be prepared and start now to work out your thumbs to avoid strain (and hey, with the extra cake and Mimosas, you’ll get a nice workout to counterbalance!).

 Yes, because who although we all love flowers and pies, the piatto forte of the day is the girls night outs!
 A few days before the 8th Italian families’ dinner conversation is, “Hey hubby, do you remember the 8th is la Festa della Donna, right?
 I’m going out with the girls and our daughter has plans too…“.
 Meaning: “Consider yourself lucky if I remember to leave leftovers in the fridge for your dinner.
 IWD is my day off“.
 It’s just a sort of claim to rights.
-Because that day has to be for us and – quoting our Director of marketing (and very Italian) Andrea G. – “Men stay home doing nothing“.
+Because that day has to be for us and – quoting our marketing manager (and very Italian) Andrea G. – “Men stay home doing nothing“.

 A typical night will include dinner because, yes, we always think about food.
 Restaurants usually have a W day exclusive menu and again, Mimosa is the theme.
 Tables, decorated with yellow flowers and dressed up BFFs enjoying their night out together.
 For the most adventurous girlfriend, the after party to dinnerwill be shows in the clubs, where men dance on a stage like in the movie Magic Mike.
 It is really common and you can find young ladies and mature ones as well.